APUtils/APPropertyWrappers/README.md

 ## Example

-Clone the repo and then open `Carthage Project/APPropertyWrappers.xcodeproj`
+Clone the repo and then open `Pods Project/APPropertyWrappers.xcworkspace`

 ## Installation